nikcleju/ESDM_Course/Projects/P1_VendingMachine_Snacks.md

 2. The vending machine starts with 10 products of each of the 5 categories.

-2. The price of every type of product is fixed and known (you pick some value).
+2. The price of every type of product is fixed and known (you pick some value, e.g. 7).

 2. The vending machine holds in memory the number of products it has available at any time moment.